DeepGreen to go public via $2.9 billion SPAC deal

 SPACs are shell companies which raise funds to pursue an acquisition at a later date.
 It serves as an alternative to a traditional IPO for companies looking to enter public markets.

-The combined entity will be listed on the New York Stock Exchange after the merger, under the new ticker symbol “TMC”.
+The combined entity will be listed under the new ticker symbol “TMC”.

 Nomura Greentech and Citi are the financial advisors to DeepGreen and Sustainable respectively.